 Both Advil/Motrin (Ibuprofen) and Tylenol (Acetaminophen) are considered compatible with breastfeeding.

-What can you take for a cold while breastfeeding?
+What can I take for a sinus headache while pregnant?

 Why is Zyrtec not recommended while breastfeeding?

 However, caution is advised for cetirizine use while breastfeeding due to the theoretical risk of CNS depression based on limited human data and risk of decreased milk production.